Election-Tech-Initiative/electionguard/docs/spec/0.95.0/2_Structure.md

 However, as will be described below, it is possible for a holder of a nonce 𝑅 to prove to a third party that a pair (𝛼, 𝛽) is an encryption of 𝑀 without revealing the nonce 𝑅 and without access to the secret 𝑠.

-## Non-Interactive Zero-Konwledge (NIZK) Proofs
+## Non-Interactive Zero-Knowledge (NIZK) Proofs

 ElectionGuard provides numerous proofs about encryption keys, encrypted ballots, and election tallies using the following four techniques.

-1. A Schnorr proof7 allows the holder of an ElGamal secret key 𝑠 to interactively prove possession of $s$ without revealing $s$.
+1. A Schnorr proof[^7] allows the holder of an ElGamal secret key 𝑠 to interactively prove possession of $s$ without revealing $s$.
-2. A Chaum-Pedersen proof8 allows an ElGamal encryption to be interactively proven to decrypt to a particular value without revealing the nonce used for encryption or the secret decryption key $s$.
+2. A Chaum-Pedersen proof[^8] allows an ElGamal encryption to be interactively proven to decrypt to a particular value without revealing the nonce used for encryption or the secret decryption key $s$.
 (This proof can be constructed with access to either the nonce used for encryption or the secret decryption key.)
-3. The Cramer-Damgård-Schoenmakers technique9 enables a disjunction to be interactively proven without revealing which disjunct is true.
+3. The Cramer-Damgård-Schoenmakers technique[^9] enables a disjunction to be interactively proven without revealing which disjunct is true.
-4. The Fiat-Shamir heuristic10 allows interactive proofs to be converted into non- interactive proofs.
+4. The Fiat-Shamir heuristic[^10] allows interactive proofs to be converted into non- interactive proofs.
 Using a combination of the above techniques, it is possible for ElectionGuard to demonstrate that keys are properly chosen, that ballots are properly formed, and that decryptions match claimed values.

 ## Threshold Encryption